gideonrynn/plant-dear/README.md

 - plant hardiness zone
 - (optional) photos for tracking plant

-- Weather API - includes forecast data so that a user may plan ahead for maintaining care for maintaining plants.
+-Weather API- includes forecast data so that a user may plan ahead for maintaining care for maintaining plants.
 User will receive email when forecast conditions appear to be unfavorable for outdoor plants to fit certain criteria.

 # Technologies